stha1122/OrderEaseBot/README.md

 pip install mysql-connector
 pip install "fastapi[all]"

-OR just run pip install -r backend/requirements.txt to install both in one shot
+OR just run pip install -r requirements.txt to install both in one shot

 To start fastapi backend server
 ================================